Oppositional Defiant Disorder: Symptoms and Treatment

 Genetic Factors: Those with a family history of ODD and other mental health issues, such as ADHD, mood disorders, or substance abuse, are at a higher risk of developing ODD.

-Psychological Factors: Factors can be involved, such as problems in building healthy attachments with the caregivers, inability to tolerate frustration, and poor coping skills.
+Psychological Factors: Factors such as problems in building healthy attachments with the caregivers, inability to tolerate frustration, and poor coping skills can increase the risk of developing ODD.

 Note: Not all of